grahamhoyes/homelab/flux/apps/hoyeslab/media/qbittorrent/README.md

 - **Gluetun** (sidecar): WireGuard VPN tunnel via ProtonVPN.
 All network traffic from the pod goes through the VPN.
 - **qBittorrent** — Download client.
 Gluetun automatically updates the listen port when the VPN forwarded port changes.
     - Available within the cluster at `http://qbittorrent.media.svc`
+    - On first run, the configuration file is loaded from [this configmap](./configmap.yaml).
+After loading, the configuration is copied into the config PVC and changes to the configmap will have no effect.
 - **Prowlarr** — Indexer manager.
 Shares the VPN connection so indexer traffic is also tunneled.
     - Available within the cluster at `http://prowlarr.media.svc`